oktadev/spring-boot-ionic-example/TUTORIAL.md

 The response had HTTP status code 403.
 ```

-To fix this, you’ll need to login to https://api.stormpath.com, and navigate to Applications > My Application, and modify the **Authorized Origin URIs** to include `http://localhost:8100`.
+To fix this, you’ll need to login to https://api.stormpath.com, navigate to Applications > My Application, and modify the **Authorized Origin URIs** to include `http://localhost:8100`.

 At this point, you should see a login screen when you run `ionic serve`.